xnuohz/KPConv-dgl/README.md

-# DGL Implementation of KPConv
+# DGL Implementation of KPConv[no preprocessing version]

 This DGL example implements the GNN model proposed in the paper [KPConv: Flexible and Deformable Convolution for Point Clouds](https://arxiv.org/abs/1904.08889).
 For the original implementation, see [here](https://github.com/HuguesTHOMAS/KPConv-PyTorch).